msp1974/homeassistant-jlrincontrol/README.md

 2. To enable logging of the attributes and status data in the debug log, set the debug data option in config options with debugging turned on as above.

 # Change Log

+## v3.0.0
+- Fixed: migrate deprecated HA constants with enums [#106](https://github.com/msp1974/homeassistant-jlrincontrol/issues/106) introduced in HA `v2022.11` and deprecation warnings in HA `v2024.1`.
+This integration requires from now minium version `v2022.11` of HA.

 ## v2.2.4
 - Bump jlrpy to v1.5.2 to fix lock/unlock [#102](https://github.com/msp1974/homeassistant-jlrincontrol/issues/102)